awesome-pro/neon-website/content/docs/guides/vercel-manual.md

 ## Configure project environment variables in Vercel

-The environment variables required to connect your application to Neon depend on your application.
+The environment variables required to connect your application to Unique depend on your application.
 Some applications use a `DATABASE_URL` environment variable with a database connection string:

 ```text
 DATABASE_URL="postgresql://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname"